-Two years later, a Pyramid would arrive on Mars, mirroring one of its counterparts which arrived on Io a month earlier.
+Two years later, a Pyramid would arrive on Mars, mirroring one of its counterparts which arrived on Io a month earlier, disabling Rasputin in the process.
 There was recently a signal that was coming from a device in the Clovis Bray Facility; Guardians went to investigate to find an individual’s journal whose name is Helsom.
 Ana described him as a Xenoarchaeologist who believed in possible contact with extrasolar species and humanity.
 She contemplated if he ever found what he was looking for, he remained on Mars since the Collapse happened.

 The Leviathan is a massive Cabal space vessel that serves as the personal pleasure craft of the exiled Emperor Calus and his Loyalists.
 It is the site of the Leviathan and Crown of Sorrow Raids, as well as the Leviathan, Eater of Worlds and Leviathan, Spire of Stars Raid Lairs.
 The former takes place exclusively within the palace atop the ship, whereas the latter takes place deep within its interior and around the tower situated on the top of the ship, respectively.